mxmul/s3-plugin-webpack/README.md

 - `basePath`: Provide the namespace of uploaded files on S3
 - `directory`: Provide a directory to upload (if not supplied, will upload js/css from compilation)
 - `htmlFiles`: Html files to cdnize (defaults to all in output directory)
-- `cdnizerCss`: Config for css cdnizer check below
-- `noCdnizer`: Disable cdnizer (defaults to true if no cdnizerOptions passed)
-- `cdnizerOptions`: options to pass to [cdnizer](https://www.npmjs.com/package/cdnizer)
 - `basePathTransform`: transform the base path to add a folder name.
 Can return a promise or a string
 - `progress`: Enable progress bar (defaults true)
 - `priority`: priority order to your files as regex array.
 The ones not matched by regex are uploaded first.
 This rule becomes useful when avoiding s3 eventual consistency issues